What are the responsibilities and job description for the Cook position at U.S. Department of Veterans Affairs?

 Eligibility for benefits depends on the type of position you hold and whether your position is full-time, part-time or intermittent.
 Contact the hiring agency for more information on the specific benefits offered.

-This position is located in the Nutrition and Food Service at the Veteran Affairs Medical Center in West Haven Connecticut.
+This position is located in the Nutrition and Food Service at Department of Veterans Affairs Medical Center in West Haven Connecticut.
 Nutrition and Food Services is responsible for providing meals and nutritional care to Veteran patients at the Medical Center.
-The primary purpose of the Cook, WG-6, is to independently prepare nutritious, high quality meals for service to the Veterans.
-The position has a sequence of steps that require attention to work operations, sanitation and safety.
+The primary purpose of the Cook, WG- 08, is to prepare nutritious, high quality meals for service to the Veterans.

 Help